-Clean beauty websites are a guide.
 The EWG rates products on a scale of 1-10 for safety while Think Dirty has a similar system.
 CosDNA evaluates the safety of each ingredient.

 Green beauty is an elusive term due to the common phenomena of green washing, a marketing technique designed to make products sound clean and environmentally friendly even if they might not be.